 Philanthropy "an act or gift done or made for humanitarian purposes".
 The effort or inclination to increase the well-being of humankind, as by charitable aid or donations.

-This year the San Diego North Coast Knitters Guild will be focusing on the following organizations:
+The Guild will still be focusing on the following organizations as well:

 OZ North Coast, Operation Gratitude & Tete-a-Tete Hats!